Santiago Courses – 2026 Spring

 - FallJournalism 400-level 3 credits Taught in EnglishSpringJournalism 400-level 3 credits Taught in English

-Students will appraise best practices in foreign reporting, plan for reporting trips in culturally diverse communities, analyze international media within global and historical contexts and learn to create publishable cross-cultural news content.
+This course will focus on best practices in foreign reporting, planning for reporting trips in culturally diverse communities, analyzing international media within global and historical contexts and learning to create publishable cross-cultural news content, as well as provide comparative analyses between the cultural context of Mexico and Central American countries, and the Southern Cone (Chile, Argentina, and Uruguay).
+Also, comparisons among the international political arena of Peru, Bolivia, Brazil, and Ecuador would be part of the analysis.
 This course is designed to prepare students to work as multimedia journalists in a foreign country such as Latin American countries as well as report on diaspora and immigrant communities within the United States.
 The concept of cross-cultural reporting also extends to working in distinct communities.

 - SpringPolitical Science Sociology 400-level 3 credits Taught in English